 His favourite, though?
 British/British Beat music from 1945 to 1970.
 "The most important period in pop, and folk, music history," he says.

-Yet it was the 16th century folk song, Tam Lin, changed his life when he discovered it in the 1970s.
+Yet it was the 16th century folk song, Tam Lin, that changed his life when he discovered it in the 1970s.
 It's evident it made an impact: his daughter is named Tam-Lynn.

 If you find yourself at a folk festival -- any folk festival in Canada -- keep an eye out for Tom.
 There's a good chance he's there with his good buddy Andy.
 They're likely racking up yet another story for their collections.
 Who knows?
 You might end up a part of this one.